 Each week, I will present a bit of homework for specific direction to go deeper with the concepts I introduce.
 This week: do some ‘forest bathing’ in the redwood understory or walk near a stream.
 Read a bit out of Kat Anderson’s Tending the Wild, Burton Gordon’s book Natural History and Cultural Imprints of the Monterey Bay, and Ellen Bakker’s An Island Called California.
 Visit the Santa Cruz Museum of Natural History.
 Talk to someone about your personal experience with the nature around us.

-And, each week, I will list a few of the new things I have experienced in nature the past week.
-This past week, I saw the arrival (from Alaska!) of golden crowned sparrows as well as (from I don’t know where) western meadowlarks; geese flew overhead geese in huge honking V’s; the sun hit its midway point moving south to north- last Wednesday was Equinox – now the nights are longer!
+And, with my posts, I will list a few of the new things I have experienced in nature the past week.
+Each fall, I see the arrival (from Alaska!) of golden crowned sparrows as well as (from I don’t know where) western meadowlarks; geese flew overhead geese in huge honking V’s; the sun hit its midway point moving south to north- last Wednesday was Equinox – now the nights are longer!
 Send me a note about something you noticed that is new in nature so that I might add it to this list in future posts.

 Thank you may i forward this to my mailing address?
 We often walk by one of the best parts of being in Santa Cruz Residents only to be frustrated by the limitations it puts on our lives.
 Rather than seeing it as living in a magical place that takes the intersection of deeply different places and creating something new and vital.
 Best wishes, Peg Popken

 Hi, Sure- feel free to forward along to anyone!
 Thanks for spreading the word. – Grey

 Hello Peg- thanks for being an ambassador for our region’s natural richness.
 Please feel free forward the post broadly; let me know how I can help. – Grey